 Brought to You by The Unemployed Philosophers Guild

 The origins of the Unemployed Philosophers Guild are shrouded in mystery.
 Some accounts trace the Guild’s birth to Athens within the latter half of the 4th century BCE.
-Allegedly, a few lesser philosophers grew weary of the endless Socratic dialogue endemic of their trade and turned to crafting household implements and playthings.
-(Hence the assertions that Socrates quaffed his hemlock poison from a Guild-designed chalice, even though full of life debate surrounds the question of whether it was once a “disappearing” chalice.)
+Allegedly, a couple of lesser philosophers grew weary of the endless Socratic dialogue endemic of their trade and turned to crafting household implements and playthings.
+(Hence the assertions that Socrates quaffed his hemlock poison from a Guild-designed chalice, despite the fact that full of life debate surrounds the question of whether it was once a “disappearing” chalice.)

-Others argue that the UPG dates from the High Middle Ages, when the Philosophers Guild entered the arena of commerce by selling bawdy pamphlets to pilgrims facing long lines for the restroom.
+Others argue that the UPG dates from the High Middle Ages, when the Philosophers Guild entered the sector of commerce by selling bawdy pamphlets to pilgrims facing long lines for the restroom.
 Business boomed until 1211 when Pope Innocent III condemned the publications.
-Not surprisingly, this led to increased sales, whilst half our membership was once burned on the stake.
+Not surprisingly, this led to increased sales, while half our membership was once burned on the stake.